-- encourage a culture of listening to children/young people and taking account of their wishes and feelings, among all staff, and in any measures the school put in place to protect them. - understand the difficulties that children/young people may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.
+- encourage a culture of listening to children/young people and taking account of their wishes and feelings, among all staff, and in any measures the School put in place to protect them. - understand the difficulties that children/young people may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

-When the school has concerns about a child/young person, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with Threshold of Need: Guidance for Effective Support for Children& Families in Bedford and initiate a response accordingly.
+When the School has concerns about a child/young person, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with https://docs.org/rhs.com/Threshold of Need: Guidance for Effective Support for Children& Families in Bedford and initiate a response accordingly.
 This may include providing a single agency early help response, undertaking an Early Help referral or a referral to Children's Social Care for a statutory social work assessment.
-The Executive Head Teacher will be kept appraised of cases as appropriate.
+The Head Teacher/Principal will be kept appraised of cases as appropriate.